 Bring to a boil then lower to medium and cook until the “gravy” thickens.
 About 5 minutes.

 Now..
 I’d add the peas to the pot and cook for another minute before serving…

 BUT the husband isn’t a all mixed up kind of guy.
-So I through them in a bowl and popped them in the microwave instead.
+So I threw them in a bowl and popped them in the microwave instead.
 Sometimes you just need to compromise. :)

 For some reason I was having trouble calculating the nutritional information on this one so if anyone wants to double check me I’d appreciate it.
 I split the meal into 3 BIG servings to be realistic but you couldn’t certainly feed 4 just by bumping up the amount of beef or noodles slightly.
 Or leave them the same and have a lighter meal.